 General Studies Program

-Students are encouraged to choose a degree program before registering for the third semester of full-time coursework, and must do so within the first 45 credit hours.
-These criteria are adjusted for transfer students.
-General studies students are advised by faculty in each of the programs noted above, and are assigned a new advisor in the appropriate academic unit when they choose a degree program.
-No degree is awarded in general studies.
+General studies program students are advised by faculty in each of the programs noted above, and are assigned a new advisor in the appropriate academic unit when they choose a degree program.

 No matter what major you choose after completing the general studies program, you have the opportunity to build leadership and professional experience through internships and participation in academic organizations, performance groups, intramural sports, student government and over 100 other campus-wide student organizations.
 Phi Kappa Phi is the nation's oldest, largest and most selective honor society for all academic disciplines.
 Students who qualify may join the Florida Tech chapter.

 Get Recruited Upon Graduation